 The length of UVC disinfection effects are determined by the frequency of traffic in the effected space, the size of the space, the reflectivity of the space, and lastly the materials within the space.
 The more people you have visiting a disinfected space, especially in known infectious spaces, the more often you will need to perform UVC disinfections.

-There is an incompatibility between the new hardware of the (iPhone 11, iPhone SE, iPad Gen6, S10, S20, Note 10, and Pixel 4) and the earlier firmware version on your Decora Smart device(s).
-This issue has been addressed with a firmware update for your Decora Smart device (not an app update).
-However, there are numerous devices still in distribution with earlier versions of device firmware.
+There is an incompatibility between the new hardware of the (iPhone 11, iPhone SE, iPad Gen6, S10, S20, Note 10, and Pixel 4) and the earlier firmware version on the occupancy sensor.
+This issue has been addressed with a firmware update on the sensor (not an app update).
+However, there are numerous devices still in distribution with earlier versions of sensor’s firmware.

 Please contact customer service if this does not resolve the issue.